What Are Reflexive Verbs?

 Any kind of subject can be used as the subject of a reflexive verb.
 Check the examples out for more clarification:

-So, it is just important to decide which transitive verbs are reflexive based on their meaning in a statement.
+Therefore, it is important to determine which transitive verbs are reflexive based on their intended meaning in a given context.